John Huston

 Filmmakers/Actors

 Some of Huston’s films were adaptations of important novels, often depicting an “heroic quest,” as in Moby Dick, or The Red Badge of Courage.
 In many films, different groups of people, while struggling toward a common goal, would become doomed, forming “destructive alliances,” giving the films a dramatic and visual tension.
 Many of his films involved themes such as religion, meaning, truth, freedom, psychology, colonialism, and war.
-Huston has been referred to as “a titan”, “a rebel”, and a “renaissance man” in the Hollywood film industry.
+He has been referred to as “a titan”, “a rebel”, and a “renaissance man” in the Hollywood film industry.
 Author Ian Freer describes him as “cinema’s Ernest Hemingway”—a filmmaker who was “never afraid to tackle tough issues head on.”

 Each review will be linked to the title below.